-Cervical cancer is a type of cancer that occurs in the cells of the cervix — the lower part of the uterus that connects to the vagina.
+Cervical cancer is a growth of cells that starts in the cervix.
+The cervix is the lower part of the uterus that connects to the vagina.

 You can reduce your risk of developing cervical cancer by having screening tests and receiving a vaccine that protects against HPV infection.

-Make an appointment with your doctor if you have any signs or symptoms that concern you.
+Make an appointment with a doctor or other health care professional if you have any symptoms that worry you.

 The ovaries, fallopian tubes, uterus, cervix and vagina (vaginal canal) make up the female reproductive system.

 Cervical cancer begins when healthy cells in the cervix develop changes in their DNA.
 A cell's DNA contains the instructions that tell a cell what to do.
 The changes tell the cells to multiply quickly.
 The cells continue living when healthy cells would die as part of their natural life cycle.
 This causes too many cells.
 The cells might form a mass called a tumor.
 The cells can invade and destroy healthy body tissue.
 In time, the cells can break away and spread to other parts of the body.

 Most cervical cancers are caused by HPV.
 HPV is a common virus that's passed through sexual contact.
 For most people, the virus never causes problems.
 It usually goes away on its own.
 For some, though, the virus can cause changes in the cells that may lead to cancer.